 If you find yourself on the road test and need to ask for clarification on directions that they provide, don’t be shy!
 While the examiner will remain mostly silent so you can focus on your driving, they are happy to clarify directions.
 At the end of your road test, the ICBC examiner will advise you or your road test results and give suggestions to further improve your driving – pass or fail!

 The driving road test is a major milestone in a new driver’s life.
-Many people dream of driving on their own, of leaving the ICBC Driver Licensing Office with their upgraded license in hand; earning their spot alongside others on the daily commute.
+Many people dream of driving on their own, of leaving the ICBC Driver Licensing Office with their upgraded licence in hand; earning their spot alongside others on the daily commute.
 Others stress over the whole ordeal, over analyze, and even fear taking the road test.
 In both cases, driving instructors deal with a lot of questions and have the answers!

 Questions are so important to learning about driving, and no serious question should be turned away.
 If anything, feel empowered and encouraged to ask every driving question you’ve got before your road test.